biaslab/ForneyLab.jl/README.md

 ```jl
 Pkg.update()
 ```
 If you want to be able to use the graph visualization functions, you'll also need to have [GraphViz](http://www.graphviz.org/) installed.
 On Linux, just use `apt-get install graphviz` or `yum install graphviz`.
+On Windows, you have to manually add the path of the GraphViz installation to the `path` system variable.

 Usage
 =====